sina-cb/pymft/README.md

 Please submit pull requests for new features, bug fixes, or improvements.

 # License
-This library is licensed under the MIT License.
+This library is licensed under the GNU GENERAL PUBLIC License.

 # Contact
 If you have any questions or feedback, please open an issue on the GitHub repository.